 My immediate gut reaction was two-fold.
 I felt sadness for the loss of a wonderful, iconic character and anger at the knowledge her death was probably due to drugs, based upon her own honesty about her substance abuse history, specifically cocaine — well known for it’s longterm damaging impact on the heart.
 It was an addiction “strike three” for the year, considering previous “2016 victims”, George Michael and Prince.
-But I have to be honest, when they passed away my thoughts were just an unemotional, “Yup, drugs again.”
+But when they passed away my thoughts were just an unemotional, “Yup, drugs again.”

-Princess Leia was another thing entirely.
+Losing Princess Leia was another thing entirely.

-Fast forward almost forty years and I know more than a little bit about the Darth Vader kind of evil addiction embodies.
+Fast forward forty years and I know more than a little bit about the Darth Vader kind of evil addiction embodies.
 I also know more than I ever dreamed about battling the forces of evil with nothing but a mother’s prayers.
 I am incredibly blessed, grateful and extremely lucky she recovered.
 I am equally lucky that I did, too.

-I’m guessing she could have had another twenty five years to amaze us with her talent and humor.
+I’m guessing she could have had at least another twenty five years to amaze us with her talent and humor.
 Sadly, that won’t be the case.
 Addiction doesn’t discriminate and isn’t going away.
 Princesses and common folk alike remain at risk.